Treasure of Guarrazar

 Today the collections are distributed across the following museums, consisting of:

-- Royal Palace of Madrid: a crown and a gold cross and a stone engraved with the Annunciation.
+- A crown and a gold cross and a stone engraved with the Annunciation.
 A crown and other fragments of a tiller with a crystal ball were stolen from the Royal Palace of Madrid in 1921, and its whereabouts are still unknown.

 Treasure of Guarrazar